Three killed, 20 injured, 15 houses burnt as gas plant explodes in Delta - New Telegraph

 An eyewitness, Augustine Akamagule, said: “At the moment, many houses are on fire, two dead already, over 20 persons were severely burnt.
 We cannot ascertain the number of casualties yet because men of the fire service are still battling to put out the fire.”

-He said he was not surprised to hear about the ugly occurrence, lamenting that the lay down rules, regarding the citing of highly inflammable products were mostly jettissioned in the oil-rich state.
+He said he was not surprised to hear about the ugly occurrence, lamenting that the laid down rules, regarding the citing of highly inflammable products were mostly jettissioned in the oil-rich state.

 Amidst cries at the gory sight of a Hilux van bringing burnt victims to the Central Hospital, an indigene of the town, who simply identified himself as Victor, said a strong wind also enhanced the fire making it difficult for people to escape the conflagration.